Can cats eat shrimp? Shrimp is a safe and healthy protein source for cats.

 Shrimp is a tasty, low-calorie food that is also high in protein.

-Cats will enjoy eating shrimp for its great flavor and scent, but it also has important nutrients that could benefit your cat’s overall health.
+Cats will enjoy eating shrimp for its great flavor and scent.
+But it also has important nutrients that could benefit your cat’s overall health.

-For example, shrimp contains tons of antioxidants and vitamins, such as vitamin B12, selenium, and healthy omega-3 fatty acids.
+For example, shrimp contains tons of antioxidants and vitamins.
+Such as vitamin B12, selenium, and healthy omega-3 fatty acids.

-In addition, shrimp is high in nutrients such as potassium, phosphorus, iron, and choline.
+Plus, shrimp is high in nutrients such as potassium, phosphorus, iron, and choline.
 And your cat needs all of these nutrients to stay healthy.

 Especially, omega-3 fatty acids.
 As these can aid circulation and improve blood flow.